National Employment Savings Trust "NEST"

 The auto enrolment could be to your existing company pension scheme if it meets certain criteria.

-Under this scheme, and depending on the size of company, all UK employers will be required to contribute a minimum of 3% of each employee’s eligible earnings into a pension, assuming the employee does not “opt out”.
+Under this scheme, and depending on the size of company, all UK employers will be required to contribute a minimum percentage of each employee’s eligible earnings into a pension, assuming the employee does not “opt out”.

 This is intended to incentivise them to start saving towards their retirement.